What Are Megapixels and Do They Matter?

 Generally speaking, the more megapixels an image has, the higher its resolution and level of detail.
 This is because a higher number of pixels means that the camera is capable of capturing more information.

 Additionally, the level of detail that can be captured by a high-megapixel camera may not be noticeable unless the image is viewed at a large size.
-For example, the image below was shot with a 12 megapixel Nikon D700 and the image quality is stunning.
-One can really see the detail when viewing the image online, as a slideshow, or in 10-20″ prints.
+For example, the image below was shot with a 12 megapixel Nikon D700 and the image quality is excellent.
+You can really see the detail when viewing the image online, as a slideshow, or in 10-20″ prints.
 For these viewing conditions, the 12MP sensor provides more than enough resolution and allows for a small amount of cropping.

 Nikon-D700 hindu bridal portrait to illustrate what are pixels

 While it’s true that other factors beyond megapixels can compensate for lower megapixel counts, there are situations in which high megapixel counts are necessary.
-For example, when sent to print, a 20 MP file can yield an 18″ wide print without any upscaling in Photoshop or other photo editing software.
+For example, when sent to print, a 20MP file can yield an 18″ wide print without any upscaling in Photoshop or other photo editing software.
 Yet, how often do you print 12″x18″ photographs?
 For most consumers, the answer is “not often.”

 Most images end up online, usually on social media.
 However, online and social media usage rarely exceeds 2MP.
-That means the other 18 MP you paid for never really get seen.
-Even a 4K display can only present 8 MP worth of your photograph.
+That means the other 18MP you paid for never really get seen.
+Even a 4K display can only present 8MP worth of your photograph.

 When an image is straightened or cropped in post production, resolution is lost.
 So, if you crop your images heavily, a higher megapixel count will give you more flexibility.

-Do we all need $50k cameras that produce 100 MP images?
+Do we all need $50k cameras that produce 100MP images?
 Not exactly.
-Most cameras feature 20-40 MP these days, and yet most photographers don’t use their camera to its potential.
-A camera with a 20 MP sensor will only yield 20 MP worth of detail when it is used by a proficient photographer.
-The means the photographer must understand how to maximize detail and resolution using lighting and other means.
+Most cameras feature 20-40MP these days, and yet most photographers don’t use their camera to its full potential.
+A camera with a 20MP sensor will only yield 20MP worth of detail when it’s used by a proficient photographer — meaning the photographer must understand how to maximize detail and resolution using lighting and other means.

-In other words, highly proficient photographers that are seeking cameras that can print directly to large format with incredible detail reproduction or provide extreme cropping capabilities can utilize cameras with 30, 50, or even 100 MP.
+Highly proficient photographers seeking cameras that can print directly to large format with incredible detail reproduction, or that provide extreme cropping capabilities, can take advantage of cameras with 30, 50, or even 100MP.

-For everyone else, purchasing a 50 MP camera is like buying a 600-horsepower car to drive 30 mph.
+For everyone else, purchasing a 50MP camera is like buying a 600-horsepower car to drive 30 mph.
+The megapixel war is largely a marketing one between manufacturers, and it has little to do with what most photographers actually need.

 Nikon-D800 landscape shot to illustrate what are pixels